openfoodfoundation/openfoodnetwork/README.md

 ## Testing

+If you'd like to help out with testing, please introduce yourself on the #testing channel on [Slack][slack-invite] and download the [ZenHub browser extension][zenhub] to view the development pipeline.

 We use [BrowserStack](https://www.browserstack.com/) as a manual testing tool.
 BrowserStack provides open source projects with unlimited and free of charge accounts.
 A big thanks to them!

 ## Licence